keenbug/ReSheet/notes.md

     - [x] Always add variable names
     - [ ] Make state of StateEditor (un)linkable => either always sync state, or only when explicitly saving
     - [x] Add Save/Load
-    - [ ] Make automatic code execution disable-able
+    - [x] Make automatic code execution disable-able
     - [ ] Add backup states / undo history
 * Cleanup
-    - [ ] use dangerouslySetInnerHTML in TextInput?
+    - [/] use dangerouslySetInnerHTML in TextInput?
-    - [ ] Switch to useReducer for Code State
+    - [x] Switch to useReducer for Code State
-    - [ ] Make Code a flat list instead of linking via prev?
+    - [/] Make Code a flat list instead of linking via prev?
     - [x] Merge cached result into Code again?
     - [x] headless-ui (e.g. for context menus)
 * Fixes
-    - [ ] Bug: Repl run in Repl run in Repl ... run in the Repl has weird focusing behavior:
+    - [/] Bug: Repl run in Repl run in Repl ... run in the Repl has weird focusing behavior:
         - Grabs focus when editing elsewhere
         - Caret jumps to beginning when editing Code in the inner Repl
         - CodeJar throws errors